alr621/Getting-and-Cleaning-Data-Project/README.md

 1.
 The libraries required

-The following libraries are required for this project:
+The following libraries are required for this project: reshape2, plyr
-•reshape2
-•plyr

 2.
 Downloading and unzipping the data set

 For downloading the data set the download.file() function has been used.
-2 parameters have been passed:
-•the file url
-•the location where the file will be downloaded
+2 parameters have been passed: the file url, the location where the file will be downloaded

 After the data set has been downloaded in the current directory, it has been unzipped using the unzip() function by passing the data set zip file name as the only parameter.

 3.
 Merging the training and test data set

-Approach:
-•merge subject, activity and features of training data set in one data set.
-•merge subject, activity and features of test data set in another data set.
-•merge tranining and test data set in one single data set.
+Approach: merge subject, activity and features of training data set in one data set, merge subject, activity and features of test data set in another data set, merge tranining and test data set in one single data set.

 Code:
 features<-read.table("UCI HAR Dataset/features.txt")